 Coming home from the Languedoc region of southern France to the flat and completely "improved" landscape of the Netherlands is a little depressing, so we thought we'd hold onto the feeling a little with a revisit to a film featuring the countryside we were just enjoying.
-I had forgotten just how good a film it is - due in no small part to Rollin's excellent use of that amazing landscape, full of ruined stone buildings that seem to be slowly returning to the rocky ground that they sprang from.
+I had forgotten just how good a film it is - due in no small part to Rollin's excellent use of that amazing landscape, full of ruined stone buildings at various points of the journey, slowly returning to the rocky ground that they look to have sprung from.
 The performances are also top-notch, with Brigitte Lahaie showing that she's more than just a great body.
-There's even some clever teasing around the subject of gratuitous nudity, with Lahaie stating…
+There's even some clever teasing around the subject of…

 This is NOT a zombie film!
 I doubt the writers and director had any idea what exactly a zombie is when they went forward with this film!
 It is about the undead.. undead WHAT is the question!
 The undead exhibit NONE of the characteristics associated with Zombie's!